-We’re kicking things off this Sunday morning with some suuuuuuper rich chocolate truffles.
+Kicking off the Christmas season with some suuuuuuper rich chocolate truffles.
 Some of you actually got to taste these at my Pittsburgh book signing a couple weeks ago.
 They’re dark chocolate and peppermint flavored, impeccably creamy, and silky smooth.
 Not a single one left!
 A few readers said they needed a little more peppermint flavor to really shine through underneath all the dark chocolate.
 I agreed!
 So I tested the recipe again using a little more extract.
 Perfection.
 Holiday perfection.
 You’re going to flip for ’em!

 The recipe starts like my basic chocolate truffle recipe, which I published in Sally’s Candy Addiction.
 The smooth ganache filling is pure semi-sweet chocolate and heavy cream.
 While writing Sally’s Candy Addiction, it took me some time to find the perfect ganache filling that was both manageable by hand (to roll) AND still be smooth and creamy.
-It’s harder than it sounds!
-But I cracked the code.
 Warning: your hands will get a little chocolate-y while rolling.
 That’s ok.
 The finished creamy truffle is soooo worth it.

-The combination of cream and chocolate, what makes up this truffle recipe, is an emulsion.
+It’s a Delicious Science: The combination of cream and chocolate, what makes up this truffle recipe, is chocolate ganache.
+This is also called an emulsion.
 Do you know what an emulsion is?
 It’s a mixture of two incompatible liquids: oil and water.
 Oil from the cocoa butter; water from the cream.
 Mixing these two ingredients together requires tenderness and care!
 Make sure you stir the ganache with gentle force, so as not to agitate the emulsion– which may introduce air bubbles to the otherwise smooth finished ganache.
 You don’t want that.